karlosos/ca_traffic/README.md

 pip install -r requirements.txt
 ```

-Now you have successfully configured your environemnt.
+Now you have successfully configured your environment.

+#### Simulation tweaking

+Edit `simulation.py`.
+Create roads, generators and terminators.
+Terminator is used as a black hole (road where cells disappear).
+Connect objects (such as lanes, generators and terminators) with `Lane.link(lane1, lane2)`.

+Run with `python simulation.py`.

 ## Contruburing